Arranging a cremation or burial - what is involved?

 The Department of Internal Affairs has also put out some useful guidance in their brochure Before Burial or Cremation.

 Most of the information on this website relates to standard land burials or cremations.
-Cremation is usually a lot cheaper than burial, as no plot is required for the person's internment.
+Cremation is usually a lot cheaper than burial, as no plot is required (although it is possible to buy a plot for the interment of a person's ashes if you wish).
 In NZ approximately 75% of people are cremated.
 It is also possible to be buried at sea, or on private land in some circumstances.
 If you are interested in either of these options, please click here.

-The paperwork requirements for burial and cremation differ significantly.
-In the case of cremation, NZ operates a "medical referee" system which requires two separate doctors to provide certificates before a body can be cremated.
-This is a public interest provision which guards against the possibility of evidence being destroyed too easily in the case of wrongdoing.
-There is no requirement for a medical referee in the case of burial, as the body can be exhumed later if necessary.
+In NZ the paperwork requirements for burial and cremation differ significantly.
+In the case of cremation, four extra steps are required.
+This is because NZ operates a "medical referee" system which requires two separate doctors to provide certificates before a body can be cremated.
+The second doctor checks for the possibiilty of the death being wrongful or unnecessary, in which case the Coroner must be alerted.
+This is a public interest provision designed to guard against the possibility of important evidence being destroyed.

 In New Zealand a funeral cannot take place, and a body cannot be legally disposed of, until the cause of death has been certified.
 This is usually done by a doctor or nurse practitioner who signs a Medical Certificate of Cause of Death or MCCD (often referred to incorrectly as the "death certificate").
 If a coroner has been involved, an Authorisation for Release of Body must be obtained before the body can be collected.
 Once these forms have been completed, the body can be uplifted and prepared for either burial or cremation.